Installing JavaFX Scene Builder

 Running the JavaFX Scene Builder Samples

 To run the samples, you must have the JDK 7 software with JavaFX 2.2 support or JDK 6 plus JavaFX 2.2 installed on your system.
-You can use either the NetBeans IDE or the Ant utility to run the samples.
+Since the samples include the corresponding NetBeans projects files, using the NetBeans IDE is the simplest way to run the sample applications.
+However, you can also run them using the Ant utility, Eclipse, or IntelliJ IDEA.
+See below for more information.

 Using NetBeans IDE

-Go to the javafx_scenebuilder_samples-1_0-install directory in which you extracted the sample files.
+Go to the javafx_scenebuilder_samples-1_1-install directory in which you extracted the sample files.

 Run a sample by opening the project in the NetBeans IDE, compiling it, and then running it.
 For example, to run the HelloWorld application, open the HelloWorld project in NetBeans IDE, right-click the project node in the Projects window, and select Run.